cs15l/cse15l-lab-reports/report4.md

 ![Image](lr4push.jpg)
 ![Image](lr4commit.jpg)

-Then I checked git status to see which files I needed to add, git add the files on to the staging area, git commit -am "lab 7 commit", and then git push which I then was prompted to log into GitHub.
+I used the command git add . to add all the files that were untracked,tracked, and changed on to the staging area, git commit -am "commit 1", and then git push which ran successfully.